Santa Cruz Stigmata Carbon CC Rival Review

 |Brakes||SRAM Rival 1 flat mount||SRAM Force||Shimano GRX 600 hydraulic disc||SRAM Rival 1 flat mount||Shimano GRX RX600 hydraulic disc|

 |Measured Reach (mm)||390||407||402||392||409|

 |Measured Wheelbase (mm)||1038||1095||1040||1040||1055|

 Our Analysis and Test Results

 The Stigmata is currently only offered in the Carbon CC frame construction.
-This is a lightweight and stiff frame with some vibration muting compliance engineered into the rear triangle.
-The frame is paired with a carbon fiber fork and both feature internal cable routing including compatibility with internally routed dropper seat posts.
-The frame is flat-mount disc-brake compatible and it has 3 water bottle cage mounts as well as fender mounts on both the front and rear.
+It is a lightweight and stiff frame with some vibration muting compliance engineered into the rear triangle.
+The frame is paired with a carbon fiber fork, and both feature internal cable routing, including compatibility with internally routed dropper seat posts.
+The frame is flat-mount disc-brake compatible, and it has three water bottle cage mounts as well as fender mounts on both the front and rear.
 It is available in five frame sizes, 52, 54, 56, 58, and 60cm.

 - Threaded bottom bracket

 - Fender mounts front and rear